Untangling Graphs on Surfaces: Reducing triangulations and reduced walks

 We sometimes need to be more precise and refine the notation: For $k\in\cZ$, a \emphdef{$k_b$-turn}, respectively a \emphdef{$k_r$-turn}, is a $k$-turn such that $e$ (with the previous notation) has a blue, respectively red, triangle to its left.
 See Figures~\ref{fig:some-turns} and~\ref{fig:turns-in-context}.

 We call \emphdef{bad turn} any 0-turn, 1-turn, $-1$-turn, $2_r$-turn or $-2_r$-turn.
 A walk in $\rtriangulation$ is \emphdef{reduced} if none of its interior vertices makes a bad turn.
-A closed walk is \emphdef{reduced} if none of its vertices makes a bad turn, not all of them make a $3_r$-turn, and not all of them make a $-3_b$-turn.
+A closed walk is \emphdef{reduced} if none of its vertices makes a bad turn, and it is \emphdef{strongly} reduced if moreover not all of them make a $3_r$-turn, and not all of them make a $-3_b$-turn\footnote{Among the reduced closed walks, we will mostly consider those which are \emph{strongly} reduced.
+In fact, in the conference version of this paper, we did not make the distinction: we considered only strongly reduced closed walks, which we simply called reduced closed walks.}.
 Intuitively, reduced walks are discrete geodesics in the triangulation~$\rtriangulation$ where all triangles are equilateral: A reduced walk leaves an angle at least~$\pi$ on both sides at each interior vertex, except when the vertex makes a $2_b$-turn or a $-2_b$-turn, which corresponds to an angle of~$2\pi/3$ on one side.
 The bipartiteness of the triangulation then ``breaks ties'' for determining the geodesic.
 We emphasize that the notion of reduced walks requires an orientation of the surface.

 Here are a few immediate but crucial properties that we will use repeatedly.
 Any subwalk of a reduced walk (closed or not) is also reduced.
 The reversal of any reduced walk (closed or not) is also reduced, because reversing a walk exchanges $2_r$-turns with $-2_r$-turns, and $3_r$-turns with $-3_b$-turns.
+The same properties hold for strongly reduced closed walks.

 The \emphdef{turn sequence} of a (closed) walk is the list of turns made by the walk at its interior vertices; this is a cyclic sequence if the walk is closed.
 We use some straightforward notations for turn sequences: Exponents denote iterations, stars denote arbitrary nonnegative integers, and vertical bars denote ``or''.
 For example, $23^*4$ denotes a 2 followed by a nonnegative number of~3s, followed by a~4. $(23^*4)^*$ denotes a nonnegative number of concatenations of patterns of that form. $(2|4)$ denotes either a 2 or a~4.